The next step is understanding the different instruments of measure on the market.

-Today, we’re taking a look at the different types of instruments used to manage color.
+Today, we’re taking a look at the different types of color measuring equipment used to manage color.

 What’s the Difference Between Color Measurement and Color Management?